The Learning Styles Myth

 The idea is that students can be categorised according to which ‘style’ of input they learn most effectively from.
-While there are lots of learning styles models, many of them define sensory input as a style.
+While there are many learning style models, many define sensory input as a style.

-For example, a student who is a ‘visual learner’ supposedly learns better when given information visually, rather than that same information delivered aurally.
+For example, a student who is a ‘visual learner’ supposedly learns better when given information visually rather than that information delivered aurally.

-There are other learning styles models, e.g. left-brain vs, right-brain, holistic vs analytical, but the idea is the same.
-There are more than 70 (!) learning styles models.
+There are other learning style models, e.g. left-brain vs right-brain, holistic vs analytical, but the idea is the same.
+There are more than 70 (!) learning style models.

-I should emphasise that learning styles are theories that explain how the mind work – they’re not theories about the best way to teach.
+I should emphasise that learning styles are theories that explain how the mind works — they’re not theories about the best way to teach.

-Still, teachers for the last thirty years have extrapolated from these theories, and used them to influence the way they deliver their lessons, write content, and market their educational products.
+Still, teachers for the last thirty years have extrapolated from these theories and used them to influence how they deliver their lessons, write content, and market their educational products.

-As a way of differentiating (i.e. tweaking your lessons to better support students of different abilities within the same class), it seems to make perfect sense – students are different, and so clearly they learn differently somehow.
-Learning styles seems as good a reason as any, right?
+As a way of differentiating (i.e. tweaking your lessons to better support students of different abilities within the same class), it seems to make perfect sense — students are different, and so clearly, they learn differently somehow.
+Learning styles looks as good a reason as any, right?